Lyle Smith: Early life and playing career

 Born in Steptoe, Washington, to Burrell F. and Addie (Humphrey) Smith, Smith's father and older brothers were ranchers.
 Raised on the Palouse in Steptoe and Moscow, Idaho, Smith graduated from Moscow High School in 1934, after leading the Bears to consecutive state titles in basketball.
-He initially attended the University of Idaho's Southern Branch in Pocatello—now Idaho State University— for a year and then returned to his hometown to attend the University of Idaho, where he was a two-sport athlete for the Vandals, a center on the football team under head coach Ted Bank, and a guard on the basketball team, coached by Forrest Twogood.
+He initially attended the University of Idaho's Southern Branch in Pocatello—now Idaho State University— where he was a two-sport athlete for the Bengals for 2 years as a linebacker and halfback for football and a forward for basketball.
+After exhausting his academic eligibility in Pocatello, he then returned to his hometown to attend the University of Idaho, where he also played football and basketball for the Vandals, a center on the football team under head coach Ted Bank, and a guard on the basketball team, coached by Forrest Twogood.
 His teammates at Idaho included future coaches Steve Belko and Tony Knap.

 During Smith's senior football season of 1938, the team went 6–3–1, the Vandals' best record in over a decade; Idaho's last winning season in football for a quarter century and the best until 1971.
 Idaho was 2–2–1 in Northern Division play in the Pacific Coast Conference and undefeated in the four non-conference games, including a 16–0 shutout in the season finale in Salt Lake City over undefeated Utah, winner of its conference.
 The Vandals broke to an early 3–0–1 start and there was early talk of the Rose Bowl in the national press.
 Smith received a bachelor's degree in education in 1939 and embarked on a teaching career.